thingsboard/thingsboard.github.io/_includes/templates/iot-gateway/socket-connector/device-attribute-updates-advanced-section.md

-The “attributeRequests” configuration allows you to configure the format of the corresponding attribute data that will be sent to the server.
+The “attributeUpdates” configuration allows you to set up the format of the corresponding attribute data that will be sent to the server.

 | **Parameter**          | **Default value** | **Description**                                             |